Harriet Mayanja-Kizza: Career

 Mayanja-Kizza has worked as a lecturer in the Department of Internal Medicine at Makerere University Medical School.
 She has also served as the head of the Department of Internal Medicine, both at the medical school and at Mulago National Referral Hospital, the university's teaching hospital.
 In November 2010, she was appointed dean of the Makerere Medical School, at Makerere University College of Health Sciences.
-She has presented widely at national, regional, and International conferences and has published extensively in peer journals.
+She has presented widely at national, regional, and international conferences and has published extensively in peer journals.
 In 2022, she was ranked by the AD Scientific Index as the best scientist in Uganda.

 Other considerations

 Her area of specialization is immunology, focusing on the interaction between AIDS and tuberculosis.
-Her research studies, are in the areas of immunopathogenesis, and immune-modulation treatments among patients with human immunodeficiency virus infection and tuberculosis.
+Her research focuses on immunopathogenesis, and immune-modulation treatments among patients with human immunodeficiency virus infection and tuberculosis.
 Professor Harriet Mayanja-Kizza is a Fellow of the Uganda National Academy of Sciences.